ldn-softdev/jtc/User Guide.md

 `jtc` permits chaining multiple operations using solidus separator `/`.
 The above example could be collapsed into this:
 - `jtc <insert...> / <swap...> / etc`

 without any affect to the result.
-The sets of all options in between separators are known as _options sets_.
+The sets of all options in between separators are known as _option sets_.

 The advantage of such approach is huge: processed JSONs now are passed from one option set to the next one in a compiled (binary) form (no CPU cycles wasted on printing / re-parsing).
 Another additional benefit is that the _namespace_ now is shared across all